 Book Synopsis

-A globe-spanning, never before told, epic history of the garden--from antiquity to present.
+A globe-spanning, never-before-told epic history of the garden--from antiquity to present

-Wide-ranging, exuberant, and richly illustrated, Bate unearths a profound, wondrous, alternate human history, and reminds us that to cultivate a garden is to practice care: for the earth, for others, and for the fragile beauty that sustains us.
+In this wide-ranging, exuberant, and richly illustrated work, Bate unearths a magnificent alternate human history, and reminds us that to cultivate a garden is to practice care: for the earth, for others, and for the fragile beauty that sustains us.

 About the Author

-Manufacturer Suggested Age: 22 Years and Up
+Suggested Age: 22 Years and Up

 Genre: History